ibaykoc/linear_regression_viz/README.md

 # Linear Regression Visualizer

-Visualize linear regression with the ability to put the data on the go with ajust a single click
+Visualize linear regression with the ability to put the data on the go with just a single click

 ![giphy](https://media.giphy.com/media/ZOizGky8vQ4RPItKjZ/giphy.gif)

 ## Authors

 * **Mochammad Iqbal**